 Why consider System State Backup and how to do it with BluVault?

-A robust business continuity strategy should not just include file-level backups but should also incorporate System State backups where necessary.
-System State Backup lets IT admins back up configuration of the Windows Server operating system and critical system components such as the Windows Registry, boot files, the SYSVOL directory, and Active Directory – to mention just a few.
+A robust business continuity strategy should not just include file-level backups but should also incorporate System State backup where necessary.
+System State Backup lets IT admins back up the configuration of the Windows Server operating system and critical system components such as the Windows Registry, boot files, the SYSVOL directory, and Active Directory – to mention just a few.

 Why consider System State Backup?